 |Every day||Open 24 hours|

 Being a deserted beach, there are almost no restaurants or shops in the area.
-Visitors can only find a few stalls or warung to buy basic essentials down the beach.
+Visitors can only find a few stalls or warung to buy essentials down the beach.
 Before trekking down, there is also one stall available near the trek’s entrance.
 Hence, for convenience, it is advised to prepare food, drink, and beach accessories before coming to the area.

 How To Get To Nyang Nyang Beach

 Going south to Nyang Nyang Beach should not be a problem for travelers who prefers public transportation.
 A public bus, Trans Sarbagita, has a route towards Garuda Wisnu Kencana (GWK) bus stop or halte.
-It is the nearest bus stop from the beach with only Rp3.500 for a one-way ticket.
+It is the nearest bus stop to the beach with only Rp4,400 for a one-way ticket.
 From GWK, travelers can use either the feeder bus to Uluwatu Temple or use an online transport service.

 Address & Location